Netherlands–Pakistan field hockey record

 This article lists various team and individual Netherlands-Pakistan field hockey records between the national field hockey teams of both countries.
 Netherlands and Pakistan are one of the most successful teams in international field hockey, between the two teams is a record seven Hockey World Cup titles and five Olympic gold medals won.
 The sport enjoys popular sport in both the countries.

 Both countries have regularly competed since their first meeting at the 1948 Olympics in London.
-Both teams have produced world best players of their times, likes of Hassan Sardar, Shahbaz Ahmed, Kaleemullah Khan and Sohail Abbas for Pakistan and Ties Kruze, Paul Litjens, Bram Lomans and Tuen de Nooijer for Netherlands.
-Both teams are considered as the most excellent exports of different styles of hockey the European and Asian style.

 History

 The game was first introduced in Netherlands around the late 1800s and in 1892 the first game of field hockey was played in the country.
 The game gained quick popularity and soon Netherlands started to compete in international events including the Summer Olympics.
 The sport around the same time was brought by British servicemen in the subcontinent during the era of British India.
 The game also gained mass popularity there and after the independence of Pakistan from British rule in 1947 the sport was carried on by players who formerly played for the Indian team.
 The first international match between the two was played at the pool stage of the 1948 Olympics where Pakistan won with a margin of 6–1.
 Tanvir Dar of Pakistan scored four goals including the first goal of the match.
 The teams again met in the match for third place where it ended in a 1–1 draw so a replay was scheduled the next day, Netherlands won 4–1 to clinch bronze medal at the event.
 Two weeks later after the Olympics Pakistan traveled to Netherlands to play a friendly match at the Olympic Stadium in Amsterdam.
 The match ended in goalless draw, this was the first instance one team hosted the other in its country.

 Throughout the next decade both teams met each other occasionally with the match at the 1952 Olympics being the most prominent, Netherlands won 1–0.
 In 1967 Netherlands toured Pakistan for the first time for a three match series along with side matches with district based club teams Pakistan won the series 2-0 The following year Pakistan recorded a 6–0 victory against Netherlands at the 1968 Olympics in Mexico their biggest win to this day.